complexphoton/MESTI.m/mumps/macOS/README.md

 ### GFortran

 The compilation of MUMPS requires both C and Fortran compilers.
 The C compiler has been installed by the command-line tools.
-The Fortran compiler can be install by <code>brew</code>.
+The Fortran compiler can be installed by <code>brew</code>.
 After installing Homebrew, simply type

 ```
 brew install gfortran